jundalisay/spblist/content/en/bio/principles/part-05/chapter-03.md

 Each tradition* has its cure for cancer, obesity, infertility, etc. using the raw ingredients that are available in their culture.
 There are other traditions not listed here which we hope to add in the future.

-> *As app developers, we see the pros and cons of tools a lot.
+{{< f f="*As app developers, we see the pros and cons of tools a lot.
 For example, Golang is great at performance but terrible at maintainability.
-Ruby is so maintainable, but is slow at performance.
+Ruby is so maintainable, but is slow at performance." >}}

-By putting the five traditional paradigms on a level with each other, the four cease to be *alternative medicine* and instead become part of the mainstream.
+By putting the 5 traditional paradigms on a level with each other, the four cease to be *alternative medicine* and instead become part of the mainstream.
 This will then give them more research focus in order to improve themselves.

 <!--  Democracy lets people choose the medical paradigm that fits their character and resources -->